-Visit Leh Ladakh in March
+How to reach Ladakh in March

-Srinagar to Leh by Road in March
+Srinagar Leh Highway in March

 It has happened in the past that Srinagar Leh highway was declared open in March itself.
-Most recent was in the year of 2018 when it did not snow much anywhere across Himalayas.
-As a result, BRO was able to clear the highway much sooner than expected and vehicles started to ply in last week of March itself.
+The most recent was in the year 2018 when it did not snow much anywhere across the Himalayas.
+As a result, BRO was able to clear the highway much sooner than expected and vehicles started to ply in the last week of March itself.

-So as a tourist, and for your own safety, you must not plan plying from Srinagar to Leh by road in March.
+So as a tourist, and for your own safety, you must not plan to ply from Srinagar to Leh by road in March.
+Zojila Pass receives snowfall throughout the month.
 Even if the road was opened in the last week, it will be highly unstable with chances of avalanches all along the route.

 Manali Leh Highway in March